-Kelley has devoted much of her law practice to expertly navigating the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA).
+Kelley has devoted much of her law practice to expertly navigating the California Environmental Quality Act (CEQA) and state and federal Endangered Species Acts.
 The projects she advances are as diverse as wastewater treatment plants, active adult retirement communities and the responsible administration of vector control programs.
 She is brought in to work with clients and their experts to solve environmental problems in ways that are efficient in both time and cost.

 Some of her most interesting work occurs on matters where legal and scientific issues are uncertain.
 She can quickly identify areas in question and demonstrate ways the environment and client interests will be protected while solutions are implemented.
 Throughout her career in environmental permitting, she has followed advances in science, changes in policy and the ways the courts react to those factors.
 Her practice continues to grow to address evolving scientific and policy areas, such as groundwater management and multi-species habitat conservation planning.

 Outside of work she spends time with her family—one she describes as a “baseball family in all ways.”
 A leader in community organizations, she has served as president of the area’s largest Little League for several years—a role that has helped her to enjoy the game even more.
-She has also been a longtime trustee of Sacramento Country Day School and currently serves as the President of the Board of Trustees.
+She has also been a longtime trustee of Sacramento Country Day School, serving as Board President for many years.

 Assisted developer of eco-adventure resort on San Mateo County coast with processing and implementation of entitlements from San Mateo County, California Coastal Commission.

 As counsel to Sacramento Regional County Sanitation District, provide ongoing advice regarding CEQA compliance for District activities relating to the conveyance, treatment and disposal of wastewater.
 Worked extensively with District staff and consultant team to develop comprehensive EIR and extensive supporting technical data evaluating the state’s largest discharge of treated wastewater to a surface water body.